Last updated on June 2, 2026

 Are Pass Bundles Worth Buying?

-The Pass Bundles were worth buying.
+The Pass Bundles are worth buying.
 The Mastery Pass costs 3,400 gems if you buy it straight from the Arena Store, which is equal to about $17.
-The Pass Bundle was about $15, so you technically got more than you paid for right off the bat.
-Then there’s the card and cosmetics to consider.
+The Pass Bundle is about $50, so there's a ways to go before you get your money's worth.
+You can buy 9,200 gems for $49.99, but this preorder is better.
+Here's my breakdown:

-If you knew you would buy the Mastery Pass with real-world money, you could reward your preparedness and get it for a little cheaper with bonuses thrown in.
+If you know you'll buy the Mastery Pass with real-world money, reward your preparedness and get it along with the bonuses thrown in.

 Alternatives to Pass Bundles